Leipzig-Furman-Plutarch/CITE-VirtualMachine/README.md

 > `http:localhost:9090/sparqlcts`

+(**N.b.** Gradle, in the terminal, will report that the services are running at `http://localhost:8080`.
+But Vagrant maps port 8080 on the virtual machine to port 9090 in the host machine.)

 Quit the server (back in the VM's command-line) with `control-c`.

 > **As of October 2016** this also runs the CITE Collection service and CITE Image service.
 You can visit those at: